instana/helm-charts/instana-agent/README.md

 ## Changelog

+### 2.0.20

+* Bump operator to v2.1.24: Update depencencies in the operator and golang to v1.24.3

 ### 2.0.19

 * Bump operator to v2.1.23: Fix problem in the k8sensor deployment when existing additional backends were changed